mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MemberApi.md

 <a id="updatemember"></a>
 # **UpdateMember**
-> ConMember UpdateMember (Guid projectId, int connectionId, int memberId, ConMember? conMember = null)
+> ConMember UpdateMember (Guid projectId, int connectionId, int memberId, ConMember conMember = null)

 Update the member in the connection by newMemberData